AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2022-09-03-modular-arithmetic-and-diffie-hellman/index.md

 If $a \equiv b \pmod{p}$, then $a^n \equiv b^n \pmod{p}$.
 {% enddefinition %}

-In other words, this says that if two integers have the same remainder when divided by $p$, then they will still have the same remainder as each other when divided by $p$ if we raise both of them to the same power.
+This says that if two integers have the same remainder when divided by $p$, then they will still have the same remainder as each other when divided by $p$ if we raise both of them to the same power.
 (But the remainder need not be the same as before.)

 Proof: We will use a [proof by weak induction](https://en.wikipedia.org/wiki/Mathematical_induction).